Anton Raphael Mengs

-Anton Raphael Mengs (12 March 1728 – 29 June 1779) was a German painter, active in Dresden, Rome, and Madrid, who while painting in the Rococo period of the mid-18th century became one of the precursors to Neoclassical painting, which replaced Rococo as the dominant painting style in Europe.
+Anton Raphael Mengs (12 March 1728 – 29 June 1779) was a German Neoclassical painter.

 Early life

-Mengs was born in 1728 at Ústí nad Labem (German: Aussig) in the Kingdom of Bohemia, the son of Ismael Mengs, a Danish-born painter who eventually established himself at Dresden, where the court of Saxonian-Polish electors and kings was.
-His older sister, Therese Maron, was also a painter, as was his younger sister, Julia.
+Mengs was born on 12 March 1728, at Ústí nad Labem in the Kingdom of Bohemia, the son of Ismael Mengs, a Danish-born painter who eventually established himself at Dresden, where the court of Saxon-Polish electors and kings was.
+His older sister, Therese Concordia Maron, was also a painter, as was his younger sister, Julia.

 His and Therese's births in Bohemia were mere coincidence.
 Their mother was not their father's wife; Ismael carried on a years-long affair with the family's housekeeper, Charlotte Bormann.
-In an effort to conceal the births of two illegitimate children, Ismael took Charlotte, under the pretext of "vacations", to the nearest bigger town abroad, Ústí nad Labem (90 km upstream of the Elbe River).
+In an effort to conceal the births of two illegitimate children, Ismael took Charlotte, under the pretext of "vacations", to the nearest bigger town abroad, Ústí nad Labem (90 km upstream of the Elbe river).
 At least in Anton's case, Ismael Mengs took his baby and Charlotte back to Dresden a few weeks after the birth.
 There they lived for the next 13 years.

-In 1741, Ismael moved his family from Dresden to Rome.
+In 1741, Ismael moved his family from Dresden to Rome, where he copied in miniature some works of Raphael for the Elector of Saxony, which were intended for Dresden.

-Adulthood and death
+Adulthood

-In 1749, Anton Raphael Mengs was appointed the first painter to Frederick Augustus, elector of Saxony, but this did not prevent him from continuing to spend much of his time in Rome.
+In 1749, Anton Raphael Mengs was appointed the first painter to Frederick Augustus, Elector of Saxony, but this did not prevent him from continuing to spend much of his time in Rome.
 There he married Margarita Guazzi, who had sat for him as a model in 1748.
-He converted to Catholicism, and in 1754 he became director of the Vatican painting school.
-His fresco painting Parnassus at Villa Albani gained him a reputation as a master painter.

 In 1749, Mengs accepted a commission from the Duke of Northumberland to make a copy, in oil on canvas, of Raphael's fresco The School of Athens for his London home.
 Executed in 1752–5, Mengs's painting is full-sized, but he adapted the composition to a rectangular format and added other figures.
 It is now in the collection of the Victoria and Albert Museum.

+He converted to Catholicism, and in 1754 he became director of the Vatican painting school.
+In 1757, Mengs painted a superb fresco on the dome of the church of Sant'Eusebio in Rome.
+His fresco painting Parnassus at Villa Albani gained him a reputation as a master painter.

+On two occasions he accepted invitations from Charles III of Spain to go to Madrid, first in 1761.
+There he produced some of his best work, most notably the ceiling of the banqueting hall of the Royal Palace of Madrid, the subject of which was the Triumph of Trajan and the Temple of Glory.
+After the completion of this work in 1777, Mengs returned to Rome, where he died two years later, in poor circumstances, leaving twenty children, seven of whom were pensioned by the king of Spain.

 Mengs died in Rome in June 1779 and was buried there in the Church of Santi Michele e Magno.